Aishwarya1223/Real-time-credit-card-fraud-detection-system/README.md

 # Real-Time Credit Card Fraud Detection System

 -> Architecture Overview
 This project implements a real-time credit card fraud detection system using a combination of Docker, AWS Lambda, S3, EventBridge, Kinesis, ECR, CloudWatch, DynamoDB, and SNS.
 It is built to automatically detect fraudulent credit card transactions with low latency and high scalability.

+To simulate real-time transaction processing, the system uses a CSV file that mimics live credit card transactions.
+The transactions stored in the CSV file are processed similarly to real-time transactions.
+The file is stored in S3 and triggers the event-driven workflow via AWS services such as EventBridge and Lambda.
+This setup allows for seamless orchestration and processing of transaction data in real time.

 Architecture Diagram:
 ![Fraud Detection Architecture](https://github.com/Aishwarya1223/Real-time-credit-card-fraud-detection-system/raw/main/fraud-detection-system-aws-architecture.jpg)